 REJECTED

-Regarding the responsiveness of the resolution, the point being made is that transmit capabilities that have no defined recipeint behavior are in 802.11 and addresses the problem identified by the commenter: “There needs to be something at the receiving STA that relies on the setting of this bit, otherwise it's useless.”
+Regarding the responsiveness of the resolution, the point being made is that transmit capabilities that have no defined recipient behavior are in 802.11 and addresses the problem identified by the commenter: “There needs to be something at the receiving STA that relies on the setting of this bit, otherwise it's useless.”
 Transmit capabilities might be used by a receiver in implementation specific ways, for example, deciding which AP to associate with.
 The capability does influence behavior it is just that the spec does not define the behavior.

 CIDs 24425 and 24426